Renformation

 their pegs [are] silver, and their sockets brass.

-18 `The length of the court [is] a hundred by the cubit, and the breadth
+18 `The length of the court [is] a hundred by the cubit, the breadth is 50 by 50 (KJV "50 everywhere"), and the height 5 cubits.", of twined linen, and their sockets [are] brass,

 and olive oil was provided to keep the candles burning overnight.